2024 Wimbledon Championship Tennis Betting Odds

 3 John McEnroe 1981, 1983, 1984

-The usual suspects have won Wimbledon over the last five decades, with all the best players claiming multiple titles.
+The usual suspects have won Wimbledon over the last five decades with all the best players claiming multiple titles.
 Bjorn Borg won five straight titles to become the most storied player in men’s tennis during his time, and Boris Becker and John McEnroe were the best at different points during the 1980s.
 Pete Sampras appeared set to go down as the most successful player in the history of this competition after winning seven titles in eight years.
 However, Roger Federer was able to surpass his record with an unprecedented run of dominance.
-Federer is hoping to hold off Novak Djokovic, who has won Wimbledon seven times.
+Djokovic had a run of six titles in eight tournaments before handing the baton to the younger generation led by Alcaraz in 2023.

 Most Career Women's Wins